openstack/openstack-manuals/doc/install-guide/source/environment-networking.rst

    distribution, see the `SLES 12 <https://www.suse.com/documentation/sles-12/book_sle_admin/data/sec_basicnet_manconf.html>`__ or `openSUSE <http://activedoc.opensuse.org/book/opensuse-reference/chapter-13-basic-networking>`__ documentation.

-All nodes require Internet access for administrative purposes such as package installation, security updates, :term:`DNS`, and :term:`NTP`.
+All nodes require Internet access for administrative purposes such as package installation, security updates, :term:`DNS <Domain Name System (DNS)>`, and :term:`NTP`.
 In most cases, nodes should obtain internet access through the management network interface.
 To highlight the importance of network separation, the example architectures use `private address space <https://tools.ietf.org/html/rfc1918>`__ for the management network and assume that the physical network infrastructure